Adjectives in French

 - l’énergie nucléairenuclear energy

-Sometimes, the same adjective can be qualifying or classifying, depending on its meaning.
+Sometimes an adjective can be qualifying or classifying, depending on its meaning.

 - une marque françaisea French brand